peterda84/cv/README.md

 Mar 2010 – Dec 2010, Manresa (Spain)

 - Participating in and developing leisure activities in a non-formal environment (toy library) with children and young people (most of them in social risk), supporting employees of the organization.
 Trainings in a multicultural environment.

-[European Voluntary Service (EVS)](https://europa.eu/youth/go-abroad/volunteering_en) is the European Commission's project that allows a young person (18–30 years) to become a volunteer in another country for a specified period, normally between 2–12 months.